sbrn3/Rummy-O-Calculator/README.md

 Open up the main.py file in any python 3 interpreter (e.g. idle).
 Run the file.
 There should be no output.
 Just a blank line for you to type in commands.

 The test.py file was just used during development to make sure that the code worked.
+You can ignore it.

 ## Main commands
 ### game.add_to_board(colour, number)